sirkkalap/ydl/README.md

 ## What

-Copy and Paste url to Ydl and expect the server to fetch the video and store it to some path.
+Copy and Paste Youtube url to Ydl and expect your server to fetch the video and store it to some path.

 ## How